-how existential and universal readings correlate with these monotonicity properties.
-He models the \exists/\forall dichotomy by defining two dynamic generalized quantifiers for each determiner, derived via the type shifters we have referred to as $\mathfrak A$ and $\mathfrak E$, and by postulating interpretive principles that motivate these type shifters and constrain the choice between them.
-While subsequent authors have sometimes understood this as a claim that determiners are ambiguous, King & K. S. Lewis (2016: n.
+Kanazawa 1994 investigates the properties of donkey sentences with determiners and relative clauses, and focuses on the monotonicity properties of the static version of the embedding determiner.
+He aims to describe and explain generalizations about how existential and universal readings correlate with these monotonicity properties.
+He models the \exists/\forall dichotomy by defining two dynamic generalized quantifiers for each determiner, derived via the type shifters we have referred to as A and \notin , and by postulating interpretive principles that motivate these type shifters and constrain the choice between them.
+While subsequent authors have sometimes understood this as a claim that determiners are ambiguous, King & Lewis (2016: n.
 31) point out that Kanazawa takes himself to be simply "modeling" the readings of donkey sentences and not actually proposing a semantics.

-While Kanazawa acknowledges the role of context in selecting an interpretation of a given donkey sentence, he addresses the way this happens only briefly in the last paragraph of his paper.
+The main topic of the present work is the role of context in selecting an interpretation of a given donkey sentence.
+While Kanazawa acknowledges that context plays a role, he addresses the way this happens only briefly in the last paragraph of his paper.
 His tentative suggestion is that when the speaker's meaning is clear from the beginning, the hearer does not have to figure out what is meant, and consequently will not go into the trouble of invoking inference.
-For a critique of this view, see Geurts (2002: 150f.).
+For a critique of this view, see Geurts 2002: 150f.